 A question that I often get is “what are my favorite dividend stocks?”.
 As a dividend growth investor, I like to invest in dividend paying companies that have a history of increasing their dividends.
 Unfortunately, the TSX has a limited number of stocks that have a long dividend growth history.

 Doing some background research, I dug up 16 Canadian dividend growth stocks with the longest histories of annual dividend increases.
 Why 16?
-I basically cut the list off of companies that have paid increasing dividends for at least 14 years.
+I basically cut the list off of companies that have paid increasing dividends for at least 15 years.
+Not surprisingly, all 16 companies named in November 2015 remain on the list this year.

 I have created a list below, but more due diligence is required before you buy as the only criteria I used is number of years of increasing dividends.
 This list was created by combining sources from company websites, DividendInvestor.com, and Dividend Growth Investing & Retirement.

 As a disclaimer, I have positions in most of the stocks listed above.
-My holdings include CU,FTS, CWB, TRI, ESI, IMO, ENB, CNQ, SNC, and TRP.
+My holdings include CU,FTS, CWB, TRI, ESI, IMO, ENB, CNQ, SNC, EMP.A and TRP.
+Payout ratio “n/a” means that they currently have negative earnings.

 For me, I like dividend stocks with a yield above 2.5%, a payout ratio less than 80%, strong financials, and, of course, an established track record of dividend increases.
 Once I create a dividend stock watchlist, I wait for them to drop in price to reach a particular dividend yield (when to buy dividend stocks).

 As previously mentioned, more due diligence is required before blindly buying company’s with the longest history of dividend growth.
-For example, from the table above, there are some stocks with red flags such as ESI with a very high payout ratio and yield which appears unsustainable (especially at current oil prices).
+For example, from the table above, there are some stocks with red flags such as the oil companies with negative earnings (high payout ratio).

 If you are looking to build a portfolio of dividend growth stocks, some other considerations include market capitalization (ie. the size of the company) and diversification by sector (utilities, financial services, consumer cyclical/defensive, energy, industrials, basic materials, real estate, communication services, and technology).
 In a future article, I will put together my thoughts on an ideal diversified dividend growth portfolio.